 The wild chive is easy to identify if you’ve ever seen a domestic chive.
 They look like a clump of grass as they grow except that the leaf blades are not flat like grass but rather cylindrical and hollow.

 Wild chives will be one of the first plants to appear in the spring and easily stand out amongst the dormant grass.
-Wild chives grow between 10-20 inches in height.
-The aroma is lightly oniony, and while there are other plants that look similar, the poisonous mountain death-camas, for example, they lack the distinctive aroma.
+Wild chives grow between 10-20 inches (25.5-51 cm.) in height.
+The aroma is lightly oniony, and while there are other plants that look similar, the poisonous mountain death-camas, for example, but lack the distinctive aroma.

 Wild chives can be found growing in USDA zones 4-8 among grasses and natural areas.